1988 Chilean presidential referendum

-Although Pinochet was disappointed with the results, he respected them due to pressure from international and business communities, as well as from Pope John Paul II who advocated for a more democratic Chile.

 Background

-On September 11 1973, General Augusto Pinochet and leaders of the Air Force, Navy, and police force staged a coup d'état that deposed the democratically elected Socialist President Salvador Allende.
+Army General Augusto Pinochet and leaders of the Air Force, Navy, and police force took power on 11 September 1973, in a coup d'état that deposed the democratically elected Socialist President Salvador Allende.
 Allende committed suicide as the presidential palace was being bombarded.
-A military junta, led by Pinochet, Air Force General Gustavo Leigh, Navy Admiral José Toribio Merino, and Carabinero Chief General César Mendoza, was established on the same evening.
-The following day, the four leaders drafted an official document that suspended the 1925 constitution and Congress, making the junta the supreme authority in the country.
-Pinochet was designated as its first president, and the four agreed to rotate the office.
-However, an advisory committee, staffed by army officers loyal to Pinochet, recommended abandoning the rotating presidency due to administrative and confusion issues.
-In March 1974, Pinochet attacked the Christian Democratic Party and stated that there was no set timetable for a return to civilian rule.
-In December 1974, he was declared the Supreme Leader of the nation.
-The junta functioned as a legislative body until democracy was restored in 1990.
+A military junta – led by Pinochet, Air Force General Gustavo Leigh, Navy Admiral José Toribio Merino, and Carabinero Chief General César Mendoza – was sworn in the same evening.

+The following day, the four drafted an official document suspending the 1925 constitution and Congress, establishing the Junta as the country's supreme authority.
+Pinochet was designated as its first president, and the four verbally agreed to rotate the office.
+Shortly after, the Junta formed an advisory committee, which Pinochet successfully staffed with Army officers loyal to himself.
+One of their initial recommendations was to discard the idea of a rotating presidency, arguing it would create too many administrative problems and lead to confusion.

+In March 1974, six months after the Junta's establishment, Pinochet verbally attacked the Christian Democratic Party, stating that there was no set timetable for a return to civilian rule.
+On 18 December 1974, Pinochet was declared the Supreme Leader of the nation.
+After that date, the junta functioned strictly as a legislative body until the return to democracy in 1990.

-On September 24, 1973, the junta set up a commission to create a blueprint for a new constitution.
-By October 5, 1978, the commission had completed its work.
-The proposal was studied by the Council of State, presided by former president Jorge Alessandri, and was submitted to Pinochet and the junta in July 1980.
-A constitutional referendum took place on September 11, 1980, and the new constitution was approved by 67% of voters, though the referendum was criticized for irregularities and fraud.
-The Constitution took effect on March 11, 1981 and established a "transition period" in which Pinochet would continue to hold executive power and the junta legislative power for eight years.
-Before the end of that period, a candidate for President was to be proposed by the Commanders-in-Chief of the Armed Forces and Carabinero Chief General and ratified by registered voters in a national plebiscite.
-In August 1988, Pinochet was declared the candidate.
+On 24 September 1973, the junta set up a commission to draft a blueprint for a new constitution.
+By 5 October 1978, the commission had completed its work.
+Over the next two years, the proposal was studied by the Chilean Council of State, presided over by former president Jorge Alessandri.
+In July 1980, the Council submitted a Constitution draft to Pinochet and the Junta.
+A constitutional referendum, considered "highly irregular" and "fraudulent" by some observers, occurred on 11 September 1980, in which 67% of voters approved the new constitution.

+The Constitution took effect on 11 March 1981, establishing a "transition period."
+During this time, Pinochet would wield executive power and the Junta would hold legislative power for the next eight years.
+Before this period ended, a presidential candidate was to be proposed by the Commanders-in-Chief of the Armed Forces and the Carabinero Chief General for the following eight-year term.
+The candidate would be ratified by registered voters in a national plebiscite.
+On August 30, 1988, Pinochet was declared the candidate.

-During the final years of the dictatorship, the commanders-in-chief of the Navy, Air Force, and Carabineros distanced themselves from Pinochet and expressed their wish that a civilian represent the regime in the 1988 plebiscite.
+In the last years of the dictatorship, the commanders-in-chief of the Navy, Air Force, and Carabineros distanced themselves from Pinochet, expressing their wish for a civilian to represent the regime in the 1988 plebiscite.
 However, Pinochet imposed himself as the candidate.